Lee DeWyze: Early career

-After expulsion from high school, DeWyze worked as a paint salesman.
-He also worked as a trading floor clerk at the Chicago Mercantile Exchange in 2007–2008 before returning to work at the Mount Prospect paint store until he auditioned for American Idol and making it through to the Hollywood rounds of the show.
-The store continued to support him during his American Idol run by selling tee shirts encouraging fans to vote for Lee.
+DeWyze started singing at an early age and was discovered by Louis Svitek, who saw the then-17-year-old DeWyze playing guitar and singing at a house party in the northwest suburbs of Chicago.
+Svitek signed DeWyze to WuLi Records, an independent record label Chicago-based label he runs with Ryan McGuire.
+Dewyze formed the Lee DeWyze Band with Svitek, McGuire and Jeff Henderson.

-DeWyze started singing at an early age and was discovered by Louis Svitek, who saw DeWyze, then 17, playing guitar and singing at a house party in the northwest suburbs of Chicago.
-Svitek signed DeWyze to WuLi Records, the independent record label he runs with Ryan McGuire in Chicago.
-Dewyze formed the "Lee DeWyze Band" with Svitek, McGuire and Jeff Henderson.
-DeWyze recorded two albums, So I'm Told (2007) and Slumberland (2010), both produced by Ryan McGuire.
+DeWyze recorded two albums, So I'm Told (2007) and Slumberland (2010), both produced by McGuire.
 WuLi released a remixed and remastered edition of So I'm Told in 2010.
 In 2008, as a favor to band member Jeff Henderson, DeWyze and the band recorded a disc for Square One Organic Baby Food Company, a company owned by Henderson's wife.
 DeWyze recorded six songs on the "Square One Organic" promotional CD, also produced by Ryan McGuire.

-As a result of touring in the area and performing at many venues, DeWyze and his band's music were known locally, even getting radio play on WXRT long before he auditioned for American Idol.
-The Lee DeWyze Band was featured on a local television sports program, The Chicago Huddle, hosted by ABC 7's Ryan Chiaverini, during the 2008 and 2009 seasons.
+As a result of touring in the area and performing at many venues, DeWyze and his band became locally known, receiving airplay on WXRT.
+The Lee DeWyze Band was featured on the local television sports program The Chicago Huddle on WLS-TV during its 2008 and 2009 seasons.